 Adapted by Melissa Rosenberg from Stephenie Meyer’s novel, The Twilight Saga: Eclipse opens on June 30.
 Meyer’s Twilight Saga novels, I should add, are #5 among the “most challenged” books of 2009.
 “Challenged” as in books that some would like to have removed from libraries.

-Robert Pattinson, Kristen Stewart The Twilight Saga: Eclipse
+Robert Pattinson and Kristen Stewart in The Twilight Saga: Eclipse

 Those photos of Robert Pattinson and Kristen Stewart at play in the fields of the Twilight are quite eye-catching.
 What I most like about those images is that the “pretty” scenery isn’t just “pretty” – it’s not even “just” beautiful.
 The lighting, the green, the different hues of the flowers all add up to something almost otherworldly – much like the romance between a human being and a vampire.